“Ask not what your country can do for you, but what you can do for your country.”

 But we are talking about which group has the bigger number of the knowledgeable.
 That is college grads by virtue of their higher education and their likely already greater job experience in politics and the economy.

 What about the youth vs. the old?
-The same analysis applies as above: some youth know far more than many of the old.
+The same analysis applies as above: some young adults know far more than many of the old.
 But by virtue of the old’s greater free time and longer experience with politics and economics (and bigger viewership of the network evening news**), the number of the old who are knowledgeable is bigger than the number of the young who are.

 Finally, what about men vs. women, whose vote Obama won by 11 percentage points?
 Once again, the analysis holds: there are a lot of women who know a lot more about politics and economics than a lot of men; as a matter of fact, hordes of women may know more than any man in the country.

 But men don’t just outnumber women in jobs grounded in politics and economics.
 Based on my empirical evidence, men also outnumber women among individuals maintaining an active personal interest in the two topics.
-(My wife admits she doesn’t know anything about politics and economics, and doesn’t care to know.
+(My wife admits she doesn’t know anything about politics or economics, and doesn’t care to know.
 In the ’08 elections, she voted for Obama.
 We’re still married and talking to each other.)
 So reasonable people, I think, can say there are more men than women who are knowledgeable about politics and economics.
 This is supported in a study by the UK’s very liberal Guardian that says, “Women living in developed countries that promote gender equality, such as the U.S. and United Kingdom, either have equal — or even wider — knowledge gaps” than in less developed countries.

 It appears the most inexperienced candidate was elected by the most inexperienced voters.